fertapric/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 A string is a UTF-8 encoded binary.
 In order to understand exactly what we mean by that, we need to understand the difference between bytes and code points.

-The Unicode standard assigns code points to many of the characters we know.
+The Unicode standard assigns code points (i.e. numbers) to many of the characters we know.
 For example, the letter `a` has code point `97` while the letter `ł` has code point `322`.
 When writing the string `"hełło"` to disk, we need to convert this sequence of characters to bytes.
 If we adopted a rule that said one byte represents one code point, we wouldn't be able to write `"hełło"`, because it uses the code point `322` for `ł`, and one byte can only represent a number from `0` to `255`.
 But of course, given you can actually read `"hełło"` on your screen, it must be represented *somehow*.
 That's where encodings come in.

 When representing code points in bytes, we need to encode them somehow.
 Elixir chose the UTF-8 encoding as its main and default encoding.
 When we say a string is a UTF-8 encoded binary, we mean a string is a bunch of bytes organized in a way to represent certain code points, as specified by the UTF-8 encoding.